bkloppenborg/oifits-sim/README.md

 (c) Brian Kloppenborg, Fabien Baron (2015)

 # Description:
-The OIFITS simulator is a tool to assist in observation planning or in reconstructed image artifact analysis.
+The OIFITS SIMulator is a tool to assist in observation planning or in reconstructed image artifact analysis.
 The program has the ability to either (1) simulate the data from an interferometer given a list of observational hour angles and a FITS image of what the source looks like, or (2) copy the UV coverage of an existing observation and simulate the data given a FITS image of the source.

-OIFITS-SIM is developped by Brian Kloppenborg.
-Originally based on the MROI simulator written by Fabien Baron, it does not include all its capabilities yet (though it brings new ones).
+OIFITS-SIM is developped by Brian Kloppenborg and licensed under the GPLv3.
+Originally based on the MROI simulator written by Fabien Baron, it does not include all its capabilities yet (though it does bring new ones).

 This repository contains Fabien Baron's own version of OIFITS-SIM, developped for PFI.